carlkaziboni/durhack2025/README.md

 The RL model was trained on:

 - **300,000 timesteps** of reinforcement learning
-- **Per-feature normalization** to preserve relative relationships
+- **Per-feature normalisation** to preserve relative relationships
 - **Multi-agent environment** where each attendee votes on location
 - **Reward function** balancing CO₂, time, distance, and fairness

 ## 📊 Performance

-The system has been optimized for speed:
+The system has been optimised for speed:

 - **Environment Creation**: ~0.3 seconds (down from 127s)
 - **Model Prediction**: ~0.001 seconds
 - **Total Request Time**: <1 second for typical scenarios
 - **Concurrent Requests**: Supports 10-50 simultaneous requests

-See [PERFORMANCE_OPTIMIZATIONS.md](PERFORMANCE_OPTIMIZATIONS.md) for detailed optimization analysis.
+See [PERFORMANCE_OPTIMIZATIONS.md](PERFORMANCE_OPTIMIZATIONS.md) for detailed optimisation analysis.

 ## 🔧 Configuration